bmt26/Gamerful/README.md

 **Optional Nice-to-have Stories**

-* User will be able to use text to speech in search bar.
+* User will be able to use voice search in search bar.
 * Youtube or Twitch gameplay videos available to watch for games.

 ### 2. Screen Archetypes